Ciompi Revolt: Upper class versus lower class and the origins of the term ciompi

 Tensions between the upper and lower classes were a major factor in bringing about the revolt.
 It is unclear who exactly qualified as belonging to the Florentine upper class, unlike in Venice, where the class hierarchy was solidly entrenched.
 For the most part of the 14th century, a patriciate could be identified by the presence of a family name.
 On the other side of the spectrum were the popolo minuto, or the labouring classes of Florence, which also had no set boundaries.
 For example, an artisan could be considered elite if he was wealthy and successful.
 The majority of the popolo minuto, however, consisted of poor labourers flocking from villages to the city for work.
 Forced loans, high taxes and an even higher incidence of indebtedness kept the ciompi impoverished.
 In 1355, the miserabiles, defined as having no property, whose possessions were worth less than 100 lire and had no trade or profession, accounted for 22% of households in Florence.
 The most important aspect of this class is that they had no representation in the Florentine government, which would be one of the main changes implemented by the ciompi later on.
 These artisans and labourers were not part of guilds until the ciompi and the Arti Minori took over the government beginning in 1378.
-In becoming the ciompi, the word must have originated from the French, as the popolo minuto would hear them in the taverns say, "Compar, allois a boier" or "Comrade, let's get a drink," and the Florentine labourers would pronounce this as 'ciompo', and then finally, 'ciompi'.
-Thus, the term does not solely refer to wool makers.
-Records of condemned ciompi rebels show that tavern owners were also found to be part of the revolt.
+In becoming the ciompi, the word derives from the florentine word for ‘cardare la lana’ or ‘ciompare’ as the wool workers were the most representative and numerous group of people involved in the revolt although it included also other groups.
+Records of condemned ciompi rebels show, in fact, that tavern owners were also found to be part of the revolt.